Skip to main content

 Your workout log tells a story of your body’s capacity for adaptation and recovery.
 Testosterone is an anabolic hormone, meaning it is essential for repairing muscle tissue and building strength after exercise.
 When your progress in the gym stalls, when you feel unable to recover between sessions, or when your motivation to train wanes, it can be a sign of insufficient anabolic support.

-Overtraining, in particular, creates a state of and inflammation that elevates cortisol and suppresses testosterone, undermining the very goals you are trying to achieve.
+Overtraining, in particular, creates a state of chronic stress and inflammation that elevates cortisol and suppresses testosterone, undermining the very goals you are trying to achieve.
 Your performance data, showing declining strength or endurance, provides objective evidence that your body’s ability to repair and rebuild is compromised, pointing toward an underlying hormonal insufficiency.

 Body Composition a Visible Sign of Endocrine Disruption